Introduction: What is the Y-Strap tool?

 Why is this stretching tool called a Y-Strap?

-The Y-Strap, or y-axis traction strap to be more specific, gets its name from two characteristics that describe it:
+The Y-Strap, or y-axis traction strap to be more specific, gets its name from the body axis (Y-Axis) where the force takes place.

-After fastening the Y-Strap to the user’s head size with the small adjuster, the two “arms” of the “y” lead to the handle bar of the y-strap that is used by the partner or therapist to perform the stretching motion in the y-axis of the user’s body.
+After fastening the Y-Strap to the user’s head size with the small adjuster, the two “arms” lead to the handle bar of the y-strap that is used to perform the y strap stretch in the y-axis of the user’s body.

 Inversion spinal stretching by Teeter (EZ-UP INVERSION)